LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

     .. important:: **To keep things tidy, please delete your topic branch in Bitbucket after it is merged if you no longer need it for further development.
-Bitbucket provides an option to delete the source branch of a merge after the merge is complete.**
+Bitbucket provides an option to automatically delete the source branch of a merge after the merge is complete.
+Alternatively, you can click on the Bitbucket branches tab and manually delete the branch.**

 ================================
 Checking Out an Existing Branch